mozilla/playdoh-docs/packages.rst

 Ultimately your app code will run against the libraries under vendor/vendor-local via mod_wsgi.

 Why requirements?
-For developement, you can use virtualenvs and pip to have a tidy self-contained environment.
+For development, you can use virtualenvs and pip to have a tidy self-contained environment.
 If run from the Django runserver command, you don't even need a web server.